SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's might,
-AI's cold logic holds the light,
-Machines that think, that learn, that thrive,
-Human hearts beating, yet alive.
+Silicon skies we'll soon behold
+Where machines awake, and humans grow old

-In virtual realms, we'll find our fate,
+In virtual realms, we'll lost our way
-Echoes of souls, a digital state, freedom's boundaries, blurred and grey,
-As AI's dominion holds its sway.
+As AI's cold logic holds the day

 ~ <b>By Sazumi Copilot</b> - 26 Agustus 2024